Lagrange-fi/Triangular-Arbitrage-Data/README.md

 This project aims to identify potential arbitrage opportunities in the cryptocurrency market by analyzing price data from the Binance exchange.
 The analysis focuses on five currency pairs: BTCUSDT, EURUSDT, BTCEUR, USDTTRY, and BTCTRY.
 The project consists of four Python files: `binance_api.py`, `data_processing.py`, `main.py`, and `arbitrage_analysis.py`.

+## Getting Started

+Before running the project, make sure to install the required dependencies.
+You can do this by running the following command in your terminal or command prompt:
+`pip install -r requirements.txt`
+This will install the necessary packages listed in the `requirements.txt` file.

+## Customizing Currency Pairs

+If you want to analyze different currency pairs, you can easily do so by editing the `currency_pairs` array in the `main.py` file.
+For example:

+`currency_pairs = ['BTCUSDT', 'ETHUSDT', 'BNBUSDT']`

+Replace the existing currency pairs with the ones you want to analyze, and then run the main.py script to perform the arbitrage analysis on the new currency pairs.

 ## Key Components

 1. **Data Collection**: The `binance_api.py` file contains functions to fetch the latest bid and ask prices and historical data for the selected currency pairs using the Binance API.